vinceskahan/v5wiki/Troubleshooting-the-Davis-Vantage-station.md

     Note that the `--dump` command can generate lots of "duplicate primary key" errors.
 These can be ignored.

+3. If the clear-memory fails, the archive memory of your data logger may have gone bad.
+You may need to replace the data logger hardware, or as a work-around disable weewx usage of the archive by setting record_generation = software in weewx.conf's \[StdArchive\] section.

 ## 3rd party Vantage connectors
 This section is for those who are using a homebrew or 3rd party connector to a Davis Vantage